Swiss Foundation as a DAO Legal Wrapper: What You Need to Know

 Book a Legal Discovery Session with the Head of Web3 Legal at Legal Nodes to learn more about this option and compare other options for DAO Legal Wrappers.
-During the 1-hour session, you will be given:
+During the session, you will be given:

 - an intro to crypto-friendly countries–specifically which ones may be the best jurisdictions for your DAO;